-An inspection of both projects was held on March 31, 2015.
-In attendance were Adam Ledet, Travis Byland, and Glen Curole with CPRA, Loland Broussard, Doug Baker and Ron Boustany with NRCS, and Lance Cambell representing LDWF.
-All attendees met at the LUMCON facility in Cocodrie, Louisiana. and the inspection began at approximately 10:30 am on the eastern end of the containment dike on the north side of the island.
-The inspection team walked the length of the dike from east to west and then circled the island by boat to view the segmented breakwaters on the south side of the island.
+An inspection of both projects was held on April 26th, 2016.
+In attendance were Adam Ledet, Benjamin Hartman, Brian Babin, and Glen Curole with CPRA, Loland Broussard with NRCS, and Lance Cambell representing LDWF.
+All attendees met at the LUMCON facility in Cocodrie, Louisiana and the inspection began at approximately 9:30 am on the eastern end of the containment dike on the north side of the island.
+The inspection team circled the island by boat to view the segmented breakwaters then walked the length of the dike from the east side to the large breach.
 The inspection concluded at approximately 12:30 pm.